traveltoasiaandback.com

 Located 83 kilometers (51 mi) from Cao Bang City, Ban Gioc can easily be reached via reasonably good sealed roads, by car, motorcycle or public bus.

 A common traveler’s route begins by taking a bus from Hanoi to Cao Bang City.
-From Cao Bang city visitors who are licensed and qualified may rent a motorcycle and enjoy the freedom to make a leisurely journey through the countryside to Ban Gioc.
-It is also possible to reach the falls by taxi or motorcycle taxi, locally know as xe ôm.
+From Cao Bang City visitors who are licensed and qualified may rent a motorcycle and enjoy the freedom to make a leisurely journey through the countryside to Ban Gioc.
+It is also possible to reach the falls by taxi, or motorcycle taxi, locally known as xe ôm.

 Trung Khanh